nickthecook/archyve/README.md

 6. Vectorization (vectorizing the summary using an embedding model and storing in ChromaDB)
 7. Graphing (pushing entities and relationships to Neo4j)

+### Viewing extracted entities

+Once you have a document in the `Extracted` state, you can view the most commonly references entities that were extracted from Documents in a Collection.
+Click the "Top 10 entities by occurrences" tab on the Collection page to see the 10 entities in that Collection that appeared more often in Documents than any others.

+> Relationships are not yet visible in the Archyve UI, although you are presented with a count of the number of relationships each entity has.

 ### Viewing the Knowledge Graph

 Once you have a Collection in the `Graphed` state, you can view the knowledge graph in the Neo4j web interface: